jonathandion/awesome-emails/README.md

 ## Tools

+- [Kombai for Email](kombai.com/email) - Convert any email design to HTML code in one click.
 - [Can I Email](https://www.caniemail.com/) - Can I email… Support tables for HTML and CSS in emails.
 - [Topol](https://topol.io/) - Create stunning responsive HTML e-mails in a minute.
 - [MJML Desktop App](https://mjmlio.github.io/mjml-app/) - MJML official desktop app.